zenxr/zenxr.github.io/_posts/projects/2017-11-13-jekyll_scripts.md

 author: Cody Stephenson
 category: projects
 ---

+### Note:
+***I'm no longer using the VPS to host this page (though it does still host a variety of other projects).
+As such, I never finished this problem as a better solution was found.
+If I decide I want to do more complex things with this domain, I'll likely resume this project***

 This web server runs on a VPS I'm renting from [SSD Nodes](https://www.ssdnodes.com).
 However, I'd like to be able to add posts without having to ssh into the VM.

 ### Ideal Interface